-- Contents of Advance Notice.
-The notice must state that the applicant (3) intends to makefile a § 219aSection 8010 application, with the Board, must identify the location of the facility project site(s), and the number of any Act 250 Land Use Permit applicable to the host parcel, and must provide a description of the proposed project(s).
-In addition, the notice must contain in sufficient detail about the proposed to afford the recipient reasonable notice of the nature of the project(s) to allow the parties receiving the notice to understand the so that the recipient is able to make an informed judgment as to any potential impact the construction or operation of the project(s) may have on any interest of the interests of those parties. recipient that is within the Board's jurisdiction to address.
-The notice shallmust provide contact information and state that recipients the recipient may file inquiries or comments with the applicant with respect to about the project and that recipients the recipient will also have thean opportunity to file comments with the Board once the application is filed.
-If the - (4) Timing of Advance Notice and Application.
-If, within 180 days of the date of the advance notice, the applicant has not filed ana complete application for the project, pursuant to that fully complies with the filing requirements below, within 180 days of the date of the advance noticethis Rule, the notice will be considered treated as withdrawn-without further action required by the Board.
+Permit applicable to the host parcel, and must provide a description of the proposed project in sufficient detail to afford the recipient reasonable notice of the nature of the project so that the recipient is able to make an informed judgment as to any potential impact the construction or operation of the project may have on any interest of the recipient that is within the Board's jurisdiction to address.
+The notice must provide contact information and state that the recipient may file inquiries or comments with the applicant about the project and that the recipient will also have an opportunity to file comments with the Board once the application is filed.